-- 4.1 In order to safeguard and promote the welfare of Adults at Risk, the Mare and Foal Sanctuary will act in accordance with the following legislation and guidance in England:
+- 4.1 In order to safeguard and promote the welfare of Adults at Risk, the Mare and Foal Sanctuary will act in accordance with the following legislation and guidance in England and within the local authorities which we serve:

 - The Care Act 2014

 - Sharing Information January 2019 SCIE

 - Data Protection Act 2018

-- Procedures set out by the local Safeguarding Adult Boards eg Torbay and Devon Safeguarding Adult Partnership and Plymouth Safeguarding Adults Partnership.
+- Procedures set out by the local Safeguarding Adult Boards e.g. Torbay and Devon Safeguarding Adult Partnership and Plymouth Safeguarding Adults Partnership.